 Celtic harp

-Compared with complex symphonic concert harps with all their foot pedals, internal cables, and precision machined mechanisms, the Celtic harp (also called folk harp or lever harp) relies on a much simplified arrangement of hand-actuated levers at each string to permit the instrument to be played in different keys.
 Celtic harp music has been an important emblem of Irish nationalism since the 10th century.
-With harp music being viewed as a key component of the Irish and Scots' national identity, the British monarchy tried to eliminate harp playing beginning in the early 1500s.
-In the 1650s, Oliver Cromwell ordered all harps throughout Ireland to be destroyed, and Queen Elizabeth I added the royal touch of a death sentence to all harpers.
-It is fortunate for us that the instrument and some of the music in various forms survived.
+With harp music being viewed as a key component of the Irish and Scots' national identity and harpers being the purveyors of oral history, the British monarchy tried to eliminate harp playing beginning in the early 1500s.
+In 1603, Queen Elizabeth I ordered all Irish harpers to be hung and their harps burned.
+Ah, but at the same time, she loved the music and kept a harper in her court.
+Begining in 1650, Oliver Cromwell ordered all harps throughout Ireland to be burned and harpers were forbidden to congregate.
+We are blessed that the instrument and some of its music survived in various forms.

 Mountain Dulcimer